True Art is Flawed Redux – C.S. Lewis on Imperfect Art

 Keep readingYou Might Relate to Mary Bennett, but You’re Not Supposed to Imitate Her

+An updated version of this post has been published at the Reformed Perspective magazine!
 Mary Bennett gets a lot of good press.
 In Pride and Prejudice, she’s one of heroine Elizabeth Bennett’s three younger sisters, and she’s described as the bookish one.
 Maybe because readers of Pride and Prejudice tend to be bookish as well, we tend to feel the story overlooks her, and write multiple blog posts and articles and sequel novels bemoaning this.
 This is in spite of the plentiful evidence Jane Austen herself did not like her.
-Despite her being bookish, Austen did not mean to point to her as a character that we should imitate.
-This is astonishing, as the…
+Despite her being bookish, Austen did not mean to point…

 Keep readingOut of the Silent Planet Awoke My Imagination – Let It Awake Yours Too